-Figure 8 shows the diurnal evolution of particle number size distributions, aerosol composition, and gaseous species during NPE and non-NPE days.
-The particle number size distributions during NPE were characterized by distinct bimodal distributions showing a persistent larger mode with the GMD peaking at \sim 100 nm, and a smaller

-- 10 mode below 50 nm.
-The particle growth started at approximately 11:00 from ~ 20 nm, and continued to grow slowly until ~ 45 nm at mid-night.
-The maximum size particles can grow in this study is generally smaller than those (~ 60-70 nm) observed at urban and rural sites in Beijing (Wang et al., 2013a), which is likely due to the much lower concentrations of aerosol species and precursors.
-All aerosol species however showed - 15 decreases during the particle growth period between 12:00-17:00, and the gaseous CO and SO2 showed similar variations as aerosol species.
-The results indicate that planetary boundary layer had played a dominant role in driving the diurnal variations of aerosol compared to the particle growth during this period.
-By excluding the dilution effect of PBL using CO as a tracer, we found that organics was the only species showing - 20 a gradual increase during the particle growth period (Fig. 8a) while other species remained minor changes or even slightly decreased.
+Figure 8 shows the diurnal evolution of particle number size distributions, aerosol composition and gaseous species during NPE and non-NPE days.
+The particle number size distributions during NPE were characterized by distinct bimodal distributions showing a persistent larger mode, with the GMD peaking at ~ 100 nm, and a smaller mode below 50 nm.
+The particle growth started at approximately 11:00 from \sim 20 nm, and continued to grow slowly until \sim 45 nm at midnight.
+The maximum size particles that can grow in this study is generally smaller than those ($\sim 60-70$ nm) observed at urban and rural sites in Beijing (Wang et al., 2013a), which is likely due to the much lower concentrations of aerosol species and precursors.
+All aerosol species, however, showed decreases during the particle growth period between 12:00 and 17:00, and the gaseous CO and SO2 showed similar variations as aerosol species.
+By excluding the dilution effect of PBL using CO as a tracer, we found that organics was the only species showing a gradual increase during the particle growth period (Fig. 8a), while other species remained minor changes or even slightly decreased.
 The contribution of organics to PM1 also showed a corresponding increase from 40 to 47 %.
 These results suggest that organics might have played a dominant role in particle growth at the national background site.
-Our conclusion is consistent with the recent findings that organics, particularly ox- - 25 idized organic aerosol species, play a more important role than ammonium sulfate in particle growth (Dusek et al., 2010; Ehn et al., 2014; Setyan et al., 2014).
-Also note that the contribution of organics to PM1 during NPE (~ 40-50%) is overall higher than that during non-NPE (~ 30-40%), while the sulfate contribution is correspondingly lower (~ 20-30 vs. 30-40%), which further supports the important role of organics during

-NPE.
-The particle growth was mixed with anthropogenic sources from 17:00 which are indicated by synchronous enhancements of both aerosol species and gaseous precursors.
+Our conclusion is consistent with the recent findings that organics, particularly oxidized organic aerosol species, play a more important role than ammonium sulfate in particle growth (Dusek et al., 2010; Ehn et al., 2014; Setyan et al., 2014).
+Also note that the contribution of organics to PM1 during NPE (\sim 40-50%) is higher overall than that during non-NPE (\sim 30-40%), while the sulfate contribution is correspondingly lower ($\sim 20-30\%$ vs. 30-40%), which further supports the important role of organics during NPE.
+The particle growth was mixed with anthropogenic sources from 17:00, which are indicated by synchronous enhancements of both aerosol species and gaseous precursors.
 One of possible reasons is due to the air mass transport from downwind urban areas.

-- 5 The diurnal evolution of particle size distributions and aerosol composition during non-NPE is largely different from that during NPE.
-The particle number size distributions and mass concentrations of aerosol species showed a dramatic change at noon time (12:00), indicating a very different chemical and/or physical process between the first and the second half day.
-The aerosol particles showed an evident growth from ~ 50 - to 60 nm during the first 6 h, which is likely a continuation of previous NPE.
+The diurnal evolution of particle size distributions and aerosol composition during non-NPE is largely different from that during NPE.
+The particle number size distributions and mass concentrations of aerosol species showed a dramatic variation at noon (12:00), indicating a very different chemical and/or physical process between the first and the second half day.
+The aerosol particles showed an evident growth from \sim 50 to 60 nm during the first 6 h, which is likely a continuation of previous NPE.
 Compared to the early stage of particle growth during NPE, the particle growth during non-NPE is associated with synchronous increases of both organics and sulfate.
-The results indicate that both organics and sulfate contribute to the particle growth after mixed with anthropogenic sources from ~ 18:00 in the previous day. - 15 We further calculated the particle growth rates (GR) for NPE events without interruptions due to meteorological changes using Eq.
-(2).
+The results indicate that both organics and sulfate contribute to the particle growth after mixing with anthropogenic sources from \sim 18:00 the previous day.

+We further calculated the particle growth rates (GR) for NPE events without interruptions due to meteorological changes using Eq.
+(2):

-$$GR = \frac{\Delta D{m}}{\Delta t}$$
+$$GR = \frac{\Delta D{\rm m}}{\Delta t},\tag{2}$$